Kojo-Jr/Kojo-Jr/README.md

-# Hi there, I'm Omari!👋
+# Hi there, I'm Omari!👋🏾

 Welcome to my GitHub profile!
 I'm a passionate web and mobile app developer interested in writing clean and maintainable code.